Jacqui takes part in the Marathon Walk London each year for BookTrust

 "There are lots online and the organisers, Discover Adventure, have one on their website.
 It starts off nice and gently with short walks and then ramps up a bit each week.
 If you can walk a couple of miles now, you'll be fine, if not you can 'snack' on exercising - building up by breaking up your walking into smaller chunks throughout the day to build up your stamina."

-Jacqui adapted the plan to fit around work, went out early each training day to get her miles in before school and by walking more steps in her summer holidays.
+Jacqui adapted the plan to fit around work, went out early each training day to get her miles in before school, and walked more steps in her summer holidays.
 She advises:

 “You need to make it work for you - I'm a lark, while for some people the evenings would work better.”

-She tracked all her walks with a Fitbit and recorded distances/times so she could track her progress.
+She tracked all her walks with a Fitbit and recorded distances and times so she could track her progress.

 “If you don't have an activity tracker, the website Mapometer is really useful in planning/measuring your distances.”